marple-benchmark/marple/README.md

 pip install -e .
 ```

-## Folder Structure
+## Repository Structure
-Below is the folder structure of our project:
+Below is the structure of our repository:

-- `/gpt`: contains all of the code for experiments using GPT-4 experiments, including prompts and scripts.
+- `/gpt`: contains all of the code for GPT-4 experiments, including prompts and scripts.
-- `/mcts`: contains all of the code for experiments using the Mental Simulation method, including scripts for training, evaluation, and inference.
+- `/mcts`: contains all of the code for Mental Simulation experiments, including scripts for training, evaluation, and inference.
 - `/src`
   - `/benchmark`: contains files that define the missions and inference states for the benchmark.
   - `/mini_behavior`: forked from [Mini-BEHAVIOR](https://github.com/StanfordVL/mini_behavior) repo.